DesconBelgrade/Klimerko/README.md

 - Now go to *Tools* > *Board* and choose “*NodeMCU 1.0 (ESP-12E Module)*”
 - Go to *Tools* > *Upload Speed* and choose *115200*
 - Go to *Tools* > *Port* and you should see **COM** and a number next to it.
 Choose it.
+  - If you have multiple COM ports available and the one you've chosen doesn't work, try the other ones as well.
   - If you're running **MacOS**, choose */dev/cu.SLAB_USBtoUART*
 - Go to “Sketch” > “Upload” and wait for the firmware to be uploaded to your Klimerko device